Next course beginning February 5th 2020. Watch this site for updates!

-McNeel has just released (3-18-2019) a new version of the Level I Training Guide updated to Rhino 6.
-We will be closely following this new guide in our training AND continue to provide examples specific to Jewelry Design!
+McNeel released a new version of the Level I Training Guide updated to Rhino 6 (3-18-2019).
+We will be following this new guide in our training and additionally I will provide examples specific to Jewelry Design!

 The wording below is modified from McNeel’s description of the course to more accurately reflect our methods.